psycopg/psycopg2/doc/src/extras.rst

         :param reply: request the server to send back a keepalive message immediately

-        Use this method to report to the server that all messages up to a certain LSN position have been stored on the client and may be discarded on the server.
+        Use this method to report to the server that all messages up to a certain LSN position have been processed on the client and may be discarded on the server.

         This method can also be called with all default parameters' values to